Fragtality/Fenix2GSX/README.md

 Make sure your **Default State** is set to either Cold & Dark or Turn-Around with APU.
 GSX won't provide any Services when Engines are running and Fenix2GSX will directly go to the Taxi-Out State (=does not provide any Departure Services).<br/><br/>

 **Fenix2GSX**:<br/>
-The Configuration is done through the UI, open it by clicking on the System-Tray/Notification-Icon.
+The Configuration is done through the **GUI**, open it by **clicking on the System-Tray/Notification-Icon**.
 The UI does not open from itself!
 The Settings are stored persistently in the *Fenix2GSX.dll.config* File - so set them once to your Preference and you should be fine :smiley:<br/>
 All Options have ToolTips which explains them further.<br/>
 You can close the Windows/UI without Problems, Fenix2GSX will continue to run.
 The UI is only there for Configuration, you don't need to have it open to have Fenix2GSX doing its Work.
 <br/><br/>